-On the one hand you can see that each litz wire feature can be influenced by several construction parameters.
-On the other hand it becomes obvious that each change of a construction parameter can impact various litz wire features.
+On one hand you can see that each litz wire feature can be influenced by several construction parameters.
+On the other hand, it becomes obvious that each change of a construction parameter can impact various other litz wire features.

-The following table shows an overview of litz criteria reduced to typical HF-coils relevance:
+The following table shows an overview of litz criteria reduced to typical high frequency coils relevance:

 Main influencing parameters for HF-coils